 Since there is elevated curiosity and benefits correlated with physician participation, health systems are contending to strengthen their physician networks.
 They are competing against insurance businesses, retail mammoths, concierge / boutique PCP networks, and independent physician practices.

-Technology is undoubtedly responsible for transforming today’s health care experience. are investing their time and resources to play in the healthcare sandbox.
+Technology is undoubtedly responsible for transforming today’s health care experience.
+Consumer IT companies are investing their time and resources to play in the healthcare sandbox.
 For example, HIPAA-compliant voice and chatbot applications are gaining more prominence.
 Voice technology is being integrated within clinical use cases such as elderly care, chronic condition management, physician’s assistants.

 There are countless amounts of data available; all of that data can be procured and assessed in more ways than Bubba could prepare shrimp in Forest Gump.
-The insights gained from is impactful when it comes to clinical decision-making.
-Digital technologies, especially (AI) is positioned to greatly influence delivery of care over the coming years.
+The insights gained from Big Data is impactful when it comes to clinical decision-making.
+Digital technologies, especially artificial intelligence (AI) is positioned to greatly influence delivery of care over the coming years.
 In some instances, the technologies are processing the large amounts of data into bite size pieces of data.
 Synthesizing patient data as well as evidence-based clinical data can be intimidating for understand, much less apply during bedside care.

 The healthcare industry is constantly evolving — we have seen that to be true so far in 2019 and will see more of the same in 2020.